james-jw/xq-tika/README.md

 2) Clone this repository to your local machine and import the xq-tika.xqm module into your project.

 <h3>Functionality</h3>
-The xq-tika module currently exposes one method <code>parse-file($path as xs:string) as xs:string</code>.
+The xq-tika module currently exposes one method <code>parseToString($path as xs:string) as xs:string</code>.
 The method simply takes a file path.
 Upon execution, the type of file is automatically detected and text contents returned utilizing the Tika libraries. <p />

 Currently Tika supports over a 1000 file types including office formats. <br />